Venue: Sands Showroom

 Starting at $49.50

-In a few short years she managed to conquer the club scenes in both New York and Los Angeles.
+Just a few years after she left her job working a journalist for "Popular Mechanics," "Rolling Stone" and "Spy" magazines in the '90s, Lampanelli plunged into stand-up comedy and conquered the club scenes in both New York and Los Angeles.
 In 2002 she got her big break at the New York Friars' Club roast of Chevy Chase where she was the only female comedian invited to participate.
 Her sarcastic humor and brazen remarks, similar to famous comedian Don Rickles and TV character Archie Bunker, set her apart from other female comedians.
 Howard Stern has praised her as "a REAL funny broad."

 Lampanelli has participated in numerous celebrity roasts including Denis Leary, Pamela Anderson, Jeff Foxworthy, William Shatner, Donald Trump and Larry the Cable Guy.